 client_id

 REQUIRED.
-The client identifier of the client.
+The identifier of the client.

 secret_type

 OPTIONAL.
 Specifies the client authentication type which determines how the client_secret parameter is interpreted.
 It can be one of "basic" or "JWT".
 The defaults value is "basic".
 If the value is "basic", the client is performing symmetric key authentication as specified in OAuth 2.0.
 If the value is "JWT", the client is performing asymmetric key authentication.